Summer Assignments

 PDF OF 8th GRADE R.W.W.
 SUMMER READING

 You must read two books this summer: Marie Lu’s Legend, a primary text in our first unit, and one book from the Louisiana Young Readers’ Choice List provided below.
 While there is no written assignment for the summer, please reflect on the questions below as you read.
 Record your answers on loose-leaf paper.
 Please annotate your Legend for literary devices and text evidence that support your ideas.
 Your thoughtful answers to these questions will help enrich our discussions and deepen our understanding of the text.
+Please review the attached document for more details regarding your reading assignment

 **Students must purchase a copy of Marie Lu’s Legend; however, students may listen to an audio version or read an electronic version of the book they select from the Louisiana Young Readers’ Choice List above.
 The books on the list may also be checked out from a library.
 A copy of the book is not required.
 We will discuss these books in literature circles during the first week of school.**